oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 In order to implement DNN operations, it is generally useful to rely on a set of highly optimized basic building blocks that are then composed together.
-Such a set is defined and discussed in [reference, reference], and is currently used in oneDNN CPU backend to implement Matmul, Convolution, Inner product and RNN primitives.
+Such a set is defined and discussed in [^1][^2], and is currently used in oneDNN CPU backend to implement Matmul, Convolution, Inner product and RNN primitives.
 In particular, the main operation batch-reduce GEneral Matrix Multiply operation (aka brgemm), is a very flexible operation that can be used in a variety of DNN operators.
 It is defined as folllow: